Next (cigarette): Fraudulent practices in Morocco

 In May 2015, the Moroccan Tobacco Company (formerly Imperial Tobacco) was accused of committing fraudulent acts by mixing both blonde and brown tobacco and selling it as 100% dark tobacco.

-According to the international definition, brown cigarettes must be at least 60% brown tobacco.
-But in Morocco, there is no standard for tobacco mixtures.
+According to the international definition, brown cigarettes must be at least 60% brown tobacco, but in Morocco, there is no standard for tobacco mixtures.
 To counter cheating, some distributors demand the standardization of taxation of blond and brown tobacco.

 The Emirati-Morocco for Industry and Distribution had launched the marketing of Next cigarettes at 15 dirhams.
-Produced by the American Philip Morris, the tobacco brand was approved more than a year and a half ago by the Moroccan Tobacco Company (formerly Imperial Tobacco), which never marketed it.
-But what sparked industry outrage was that Next was suspected of being officially listed as brown tobacco, hence the very low price.
-But the product that was just launched at the point of sale advertising was rather a blend between brown tobacco and blond tobacco.
+Produced by the American Philip Morris company, the tobacco brand was approved more than a year and a half before by the Moroccan Tobacco Company, which never marketed it.
+What sparked industry outrage was that Next was suspected of being officially listed as brown tobacco, hence the very low price, but the product that was just launched at the point of sale advertising was rather a blend between brown and blond tobacco.
 This would not be consistent with what was approved by the Tobacco Control Board.
-Laboratory analyzes were also underway to determine the true composition of Next cigarettes.
-But one already suspects a strong predominance of blond tobacco.
-The Probate Commission, which was made up of the Ministries of Trade and Industry, Health, Agriculture and Finance, would be called in to make its own investigation and react to that.
+Laboratory analyzes were also underway to determine the true composition of Next cigarettes, with the suspicion of a strong predominance of blond tobacco.
+The Probate Commission, which was made up of the Ministries of Trade and Industry, Health, Agriculture and Finance, was called in to make its own investigation and react to that.

-For the introduction on the Moroccan market of Next, premium brand of brown tobacco, the distributor had chosen the southern regions of Casablanca, including Kelaâ Sraghna, Marrakesh.
-Areas known for the preference of Value For Money cigarettes (low cost).
+For the introduction on the Moroccan market of Next, premium brand of brown tobacco, the distributor had chosen the southern regions of Casablanca, including Kelaâ Sraghna, Marrakesh, areas known for the preference of Value For Money (low cost) cigarettes.
 The distribution of the new brand was gradually being rolled out all over the country.

-Contacted by The Economist, Philip Morris rejected any accusation.
+Contacted by L'Économiste, Philip Morris rejected any accusation.
 "The product we market is in line with what has been approved by the Commission.
-It is indeed a brown tobacco as authorized." said the tobacco giant.
-The latter recalls that most tobacco companies use tobacco blends to personalize a product and that this is a widespread trend for all operators.
-The controversy would not fail to intensify a week before the publication of a new list of cigarettes in the Official Bulletin, provided by the law in early June of each year.
+It is indeed a brown tobacco as authorized," said the tobacco giant, which recalled that most tobacco companies use tobacco blends to personalize a product and that this is a widespread trend for all operators.
+The controversy intensified a week before the publication of a new list of cigarettes in the Official Bulletin, provided by the law in early June of each year.

 Markets

-Next was or still is sold in the following places: Canada, United States, Costa Rica, Colombia, Brazil, Argentina, Luxembourg, Belgium, Sweden, Germany, Austria, Spain, Poland, Czech Republic, Slovakia, Bulgaria, Greece, Estonia, Lithuania, Ukraine, Russia, Morocco, Israel, Pakistan, Taiwan and Hong Kong.
+Next was or still is sold in Canada, United States, Costa Rica, Colombia, Brazil, Argentina, Luxembourg, Belgium, Sweden, Germany, Austria, Spain, Poland, Czech Republic, Slovakia, Bulgaria, Greece, Estonia, Lithuania, Ukraine, Russia, Morocco, Israel, Pakistan, Taiwan and Hong Kong.